Icinga/icinga2/doc/04-configuration.md

 another group of objects.
 You can `import` existing templates, define (custom) attributes.

-The custom attribute `backup_downtime` is defined to a specific timerange string.
+The custom variable `backup_downtime` is defined to a specific timerange string.
 This variable value will be used for applying a `ScheduledDowntime` object to these services in [downtimes.conf](04-configuration.md#downtimes-conf).